Health Finance Specialization

 Financial managers measure the flow of funds into and out of the organization, plan for investments in buildings and new technology, and forecast future surpluses and deficits for the organization as a whole and its departments.
 As a financial manager, you’ll work closely with other professionals—accountants, administrators, computer programmers, records managers, and planners—whose decisions have an impact on the organization’s financial status and who rely on your skills and advice.

 Below is an overview of the required coursework for the two specializations.

 DEGREE CORE COURSES

 Students may wish to organize their electives around the following areas:

 Topics in Health Policy and Management

-The Healthcare Public Finance specialization gives students the concepts and skills needed for careers that focus on the financial aspects of healthcare policy and the healthcare delivery system.
+The Health Public Finance specialization gives students the concepts and skills needed for careers that focus on the financial aspects of healthcare policy and the healthcare delivery system.
 You’ll take courses in public expenditure analysis, social insurance programs, taxation, and debt financing, among others.

-Healthcare public finance positions are located in every sector, and many graduates move between positions during their careers.
+Health public finance positions are located in every sector, and many graduates move between positions during their careers.
 They might be budget officers and analysts, consultants, finance directors, grant managers, program auditors, financial analysts, bond raters, investment bankers, and bond insurance underwriters.